Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Introduction

-In practice, however, ramp flow data are frequently unavailable in real time.
-Not all ramps are equipped with sensors, and some lack communication channels \citep{nohekhan2021deep}.
-Communication failures may also cause partial or complete data loss.
-For missing ramp detector data, imputation methods can be applied \citep{duan2016efficient}.
+Ramp flow data are frequently unavailable because many ramps lack sensors or communication channels \cite{nohekhan2021deep}.
+For missing ramp detector data, imputation methods can be applied \cite{duan2016efficient}.
 Nevertheless, research on estimating ramp flows at locations lacking sensors remains limited.
-Conventional approaches primarily rely on origin–destination (OD) matrix–based link flow estimation.
-However, the acquisition of real-time OD matrices is extremely challenging \citep{marzano2009limits}.
-Machine learning (ML) methods also face significant limitations, as they require extensive datasets and are highly dependent on data quality \citep{shi2021physics, pereira2022short}.
-To overcome these limitations, recent studies have adopted transfer learning frameworks, utilizing mainline traffic flow to estimate ramp flows despite the lack of historical ramp data \citep{zhang2023transfer, ma2025data}.
+Conventional approaches primarily rely on the estimation of origin–destination (OD) matrix flows.
+However, the acquisition of a real-time OD matrix is extremely challenging \cite{marzano2009limits}.
+Machine learning (ML) methods also face significant limitations, as they require extensive datasets and are highly dependent on data quality \cite{shi2021physics, pereira2022short}.
+To overcome these limitations, recent studies have adopted transfer learning frameworks, utilizing mainline traffic flow to estimate ramp flows despite the lack of ramp flow data \cite{zhang2023transfer, ma2025data}.